 Does Drinking Semen Improve Fertility Issues?

 It’s time to add this one to the “BS Things the Kardashians Say” pile, folks.
-Ob-gyn Daisy Ayim, MD, tells POPSUGAR there is zero truth behind this theory.
+Ob-gyn Daisy Ayim, MD, told POPSUGAR there is zero truth behind this theory.
 “That’s ridiculous,” she says.
 “Do what you need to do to enjoy yourself, but ingesting semen has nothing to do with fertility.”

 Of course, fertility can be very complicated.
-And Dr. Ayim says that in general, she advises patients to enjoy their time trying to conceive.
+And Dr. Ayam says that in general, she advises patients to enjoy their time trying to conceive.
 “You want to have patients relax and enjoy themselves and not make it a chore.”
 So if drinking your partner’s semen sounds like a fun way to add some spice into your sex life, then by all means, do engage.
 Just know that it’s not doing anything in particular to directly improve fertility problems.
-“There are medications and things that we can do to improve fertility, and drinking sperm is not one of them,” Dr. Ayim says.
+“There are medications and things that we can do to improve fertility, and drinking sperm is not one of them,” says Dr. Ayam.

-As for ways in which you can boost your fertility naturally, you can try acupuncture, quit habits like smoking, and get some vitamin D. But more importantly, you should speak to a fertility specialist who can provide medical advice on how to approach your pregnancy given your specific needs.
+As for ways in which you can boost your fertility naturally, you can try acupuncture, quit habits like smoking, and get some Vitamin-D. But more importantly, you should speak to a fertility specialist who can provide medical advice on how to approach your pregnancy given your specific needs.